 In a family hatchback class stuffed with appealing options, it would be easy perhaps to overlook this seventh generation Astra - or at least to assume it to be an also-ran in this tightly-fought segment.
 You shouldn't do that - and it isn't.
-Or at least it isn't if you choose your engine and spec carefully.
-The really desirable and efficient variants may well require you to negotiate a sharp deal with your local Vauxhall showroom to keep within budget, but such is the value emphasis in today's Griffin brand network that you're pretty likely to be able to do that.
+Especially now.
+The new engines bring this Vauxhall back to the forefront of the Focus segment and offer levels of efficiency that rivals struggle to beat.
+And your local dealer is likely to give you a very sharp deal too.

-And assuming that you do, you'll get yourself a car that feels quite up to the challenge posed by an army of efficient, plush and dynamically able rivals.
-Of course the MK7 model improvements have helped enormously here - the smarter look, the more efficient engines, the extra hi-tech features.
+Assuming you get that, you'll also get yourself a car that feels quite up to the challenge posed by an army of efficient, plush and dynamically able rivals.
+Of course this facelift's package of improvements have helped here - the slightly smarter look, the extra safety provision and the additional luxury features.
 Best of all, it's mainly British, with hatch and estate models built at Ellesmere Port near Liverpool to a quality at least as high as anything the Japanese brands can manage.
 That reason alone might be enough to give this car a place on your family hatchback shortlist.
 Fortunately for Vauxhall, there are also many others.